 - Targeting that allows your advertiser or buyer to reach its intended audience or demographic

-If you're already familiar with order and line item settings, you can go to Add line items for a step-by-step instructional.
+If you're already familiar with order and line item settings, you can go to Add line items for step-by-step instructions.

 If you're still learning about line items, you can get familiar with their settings in this article.
 You might consider starting a new line item in Ad Manager to compare the product user interface with the descriptions below.